 - a) Stop engine and wait for all moving parts to stop.
-Make sure unit is on a level surface. - b) For Kawasaki Liquid-Cooled units tilt seat up and tilt hood forward to gain access to the engine area. - c) Check with engine cold. - d) Clean area around dipstick.
+Make sure unit is on a level surface. - b) Check with engine cold. - c) Clean area around dipstick.
 Remove dipstick and wipe oil off.
 Reinsert the dipstick and push it all the way down into the tube.
-Remove the dipstick and read the oil level. - e) If the oil level is low, wipe off the area around the oil fill cap, remove cap and fill to the "FULL" mark on the dipstick.
+Remove the dipstick and read the oil level. - d) If the oil level is low, wipe off the area around the oil fill cap, remove cap and fill to the "FULL" mark on the dipstick.
 Use oil as specified in Engine Owner's Manual.
 DO NOT overfill.